Crack Pipe Vending Machines Found On Long Island

 “It is an interesting situation: Is it a pen?
 Is it drug paraphernalia?”
 Dean Murray, a New York Assemblyman, said at the same press conference, according to Fox News.
 “I don’t remember ever buying a pen that came with a pack of filters, so I think it’s pretty obvious.”

-Suffolk County police are investigating the situation and will decide whether individuals responsible for putting the machines, if found, will face criminal charges.
+Suffolk County police are investigating the situation and will decide whether individuals responsible for putting up the machines will face criminal charges.

 “To sell a pipe is not illegal, but this is considered drug paraphernalia,” Town Councilman Michael Loguercio told WABC-TV.
 “And it also is being dispensed from a machine that was installed illegally per town code.”